MicrosoftDocs/visualstudio-docs/subscriptions/account-removed.md

 When a subscriber whose subscription was assigned automatically using an Azure Active Directory (Azure AD) group is removed from that group, the subscription is automatically removed.

 ## What happens when the account is closed?
 If the subscription is removed, the subscriber will immediately lose access to the subscription.
-A countdown for the permanent removal of their information will also begin.
-The duration of the countdown depends on several factors.
+If a subscriber is removed from an Azure AD group, their subscription information will be permanently removed within 180 days.
+If a subscriber closes their MSA, their information is removed immediately.

 ## Resources
 - [Subscriptions Support](https://aka.ms/vsadminhelp) for admins